unicsmcr/unics_social_api/README.md

 	$ npm install
 	```
 - You now need to create an `.env` file - this is a configuration file for the project.
 You can just copy the included `.env.example` to create yours.
 I would not recommend changing most values unless they cause problems.
 	> To get the email service working, you'll need to [create a SendGrid API key](https://sendgrid.com/) and go through [Single Sender Verification](https://sendgrid.com/docs/ui/sending-email/sender-verification/) to an email you have access to.
-You then need to set this email address and the SendGrid token in the `.env` file (`SENDGRID_FROM_EMAIL` and `SENDGRID_TOKEN` respectively).
+You then need to set this email address and the SendGrid token in the `.env` file (`SENDGRID_FROM_EMAIL` and `SENDGRID_TOKEN` respectively.)
 	>
 	> This is due to security reasons on SendGrid's side which disallow you from using `noreply@unicsmcr.com` as you cannot prove you have access to that email, so the service is unable to send email as if it is from that address.
-This is why you have to use a personal email address you have access to.
+This is why you have to use a personal email address that you have access to.
 - Launch the PostgreSQL database and its admin tool:
 	```
 	$ docker-compose up -d